Soccer Position Numbers Explained (Every Name and Role)

 Occupying the center of the pitch, central midfielders help both in attacking and defending.

-As such, they have to have great stamina, be good on the ball and know when to push forward and when to drop back.
+As such, number 8's need to have great stamina, be good on the ball, and know when to push forward and when to drop back.

 Besides being able to tackle and win back the ball, center mids also need to be good at passing, shooting and carrying the ball forward.